xug15/training_book/2linux.md

 uname -a
 ```

-* Edit text and view figures remotely
+* mount dir/ to local machine using NFS or sshfs \(then you can Edit text and view figures remotely\)

-mount dir/ to local machine using NFS /sshfs/Transmit
+_I recommend using "transmit" app in your mac  instead of mounting NFS or sshfs._

 ```
 $ yum install fuse-sshfs